rgreenjr/atom-elixir-formatter/README.md

 ![header](header.png)

+![demo](demo.gif)

+## Description

 Elixir source code formatter for the Atom editor.

-![demo](demo.gif)
+It automatically formats Elixir code using the new formatter in Elixir 1.6.

 ## Installation

-Note that **atom-elixir-formatter** requires Elixir 1.6, which is currently unreleased.
-You'll need to download and compile the master branch of Elixir.
+Note that `atom-elixir-formatter` requires Elixir 1.6, which is currently unreleased.
+You'll need to download and compile the master branch of Elixir:

 ```sh
 git clone https://github.com/elixir-lang/elixir.git